MitocGroup/www/views/blog/posts/2015/12/interview-creators-of-the-deep-framework.md

 #### Q: How would someone start with the DEEP framework, do you have a quickstart guide for people to try?

 Yes, we have published couple of examples on how to start building and deploying applications with DEEP Framework + DEEP CLI.
-There’s a [hello world app](https://github.com/MitocGroup/deep-microservices-helloworld) and a [todo app](https://github.com/MitocGroup/deep-microservices-todo-app) inspired by [todomvc.com](http://todomvc.com/).
+There's a [hello world app](https://github.com/MitocGroup/deep-microservices-helloworld) and a [todo app](https://github.com/MitocGroup/deep-microservices-todo-app) inspired by [todomvc.com](http://todomvc.com/).

 ### Wrapping Up

 Thanks so much to the DEEP team for agreeing to be interviewed.
-In addition to all that, the team has [presented at the AWS Loft](http://www.slideshare.net/mitocgroup/microservices-architecture-for-digital-platforms-using-serverless-aws) and posted an article (which you’ve already seen if you subscribe to my [mailing list](https://serverlesscode.com/mail/)), [7 Steps to Create Serverless Environments on AWS](https://medium.com/@MitocGroup/how-to-create-serverless-environments-on-aws-8485ae039765).
+In addition to all that, the team has [presented at the AWS Loft](http://www.slideshare.net/mitocgroup/microservices-architecture-for-digital-platforms-using-serverless-aws) and posted an article (which you've already seen if you subscribe to my [mailing list](https://serverlesscode.com/mail/)), [7 Steps to Create Serverless Environments on AWS](https://medium.com/@MitocGroup/how-to-create-serverless-environments-on-aws-8485ae039765).

 As always, if you have an idea, question, or comment, hit me on Twitter [@ryan_sb](https://twitter.com/ryan_sb) or email me at [lambda@ryansb.com](mailto:lambda@ryansb.com).